top of page

 One of the many 100 foot Power-line Poles, this one is on a road leading into the K0UO Antenna Farm and Test Range site

 Antenna range testing is crucial for ensuring the efficiency, reliability, and even regulatory compliance of antenna systems.
 By providing precise performance measurements and reducing interference, antenna ranges contribute to the development of high quality antennas for modern communication networks.
 As technology evolves, these testing facilities will continue to be instrumental in enhancing connectivity and innovation across various industries.
+In fact we are using AI, which is now becoming an advanced tool in analyzing, developing, and expanding research in RF and antenna.

-The following equipment is what and my group, RSI will normally use to perform an RF test assessment:
+The following equipment is what my group, RSI will normally use to perform an RF test assessment:

 • Signal generator for the test source